BL.INK offers a few different options to quickly see which content is currently trending through the analytics.

 The Device, Referrers, and Location links at the top of the Click Analytics box offer more in-depth information about where the traffic came from and what device visitors used to view a link.

 The data is updated hourly and the default view shows the last 30 days for the top 10 links, but the filter menu can easily show more or less - or users can select a custom date range.
 Users can also filter by user (choose All Users to see whose links are ranking the highest in the organization as a whole), and by tag or keyword.

 Tip: Some customers prefer to export and import data to easily manage or alter large link volume.
-To Import or Export, click Links on the left navigation, then select Export or Import.
+To Import or Export, click Links in the left navigation, then select Export or Import.
 For instuctions on importing links, click here.
 To read more about Exporting links, click here.